-The General Data Protection Regulation (GDPR) comes into force on 25th May 2018 and affects every organisation in the world which 'processes' or 'controls' personal information relating to individuals in the EU.
-Many of GDPR's concepts and principles are similar to the Data Protection Act (DPA) however there are new elements and significant enhancements which your organisation will need to implement.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018 and affects every organisation in the world that 'processes' or 'controls' personal information relating to individuals in the EU.
+Many of GDPR's concepts and principles are similar to the Data Protection Act (DPA) however, there are new elements and significant enhancements which your organisation will need to implement.

 Individuals are entitled to have their personal data rectified if it is inaccurate or incomplete.
 If your information has been disclosed to third parties, organisations must inform them of the rectification where possible.